-A Placer County child custody lawyer at Ewing Law Group can help you determine whether it is best to proceed with sole or joint legal custody.
+A Placer County child custody lawyer at Ewing Law Group, PC can help you determine whether it is best to proceed with sole or joint legal custody.

 Physical Custody determines how much time the children spend with each parent.
 As with legal custody, you can file for either joint physical custody or sole physical custody.
 Joint physical custody means both parents will share time with their children, and the children will be physically present with each parent according to a custody agreement.
 Joint physical custody can mean dividing time 50/50 between the parents, though this arrangement may be impractical for some families.
 Regardless of the precise division of time, joint physical custody aims to distribute parenting duties to both parents and allow the children to spend a substantial amount of time in the homes of both parents.

 Sole physical custody means only one parent will assume physical custody of the child or children.
 This may also be referred to as the child’s primary residence or primary physical custody.
 The non-custodial parent may retain visitation rights on a regular basis or may have the child in their home on holidays, school breaks, or at other times.
 Still, the primary physical residence of the child is relegated to one parent’s home.
 Determining how much time the child spends with each parent is a crucial decision, and a Placer County child custody attorney can help you negotiate the right arrangement for your family.